 Case 2: Julie sees a car crash and says, “Oh, my gosh.”

 Without ever having met you, I know that Case 2 elicits more emotion from you than Case 1.
-In fact, I’ll state for the record that Case 1 elicits no emotion at all.
+In fact, I’ll state that Case 1 elicits no emotion at all.
 Without reason or context, character emotional reactions feel 2D, hollow, pointless, boring, and clichéd.

 You don’t want any of that in your stories!